seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 ## Instructions

-## Exercise 3
+## Exercise 3: Setup Azure File and access from a Virtual machine

+In this exercise, you will learn how to use the Azure portal to set up a file share and accessing it from a virtual machine.

 ### Task 1: Setup Azure File and access from a Virtual machine

+Azure Files provides fully managed cloud file shares that can be accessed via the industry standard Server Message Block (SMB) or Network File System (NFS) protocols.
-In this task, you will learn how to use the Azure portal to set up a file share and accessing it from a virtual machine.
+In this task, you are going to configure a file share and configure a virtual machine to access the file share.

 #### Pre-requisites for this task

-Azure Files provides fully managed cloud file shares that can be accessed via the industry standard Server Message Block (SMB) or Network File System (NFS) protocols.

 An Azure account, a storage account (Complete Task 1).
 The following steps outline only one of many possible, viable approaches.